benfjackson/EuroJournal/Characters.md

 Gave the relationship an air of accountability.
 Would pendulum between funny to saying super bitchy comments.
 Wanted to fuck in KitKat.

+# Serbia

+## Kremna

+I was riding my bike down a lane that wound down behind the holiday park when I stopped to see a little There was an old man lying in it, peering out at me.
+He was old and grizzled, browned from days of lying in various positions.
+I saw him watching, from various positions around the